 SWEATSHIRTS and SWEATERS Students may wear solid red, white, or navy blue sweatshirts or fleece jackets (plain or with the St. Matthew School logo) over their uniform shirts.
 They may also wear solid red, white, or navy blue cardigan or pullover style sweaters over their uniform shirts.
 Students may not wear hooded sweaters, hooded sweatshirts, or hooded fleece jackets.

 PANTS, SHORTS, SKIRTS, SKORTS, and CAPRIS PANTS Students may wear khaki or navy blue uniform pants or walking shorts.
 Uniforms pants are pleated or plain front cotton twill pants.
+For Girls, avoid purchasing leggings or jeggings.
+The pants should have a cotton twill blend and not a tight fitting look.
+For Boys, avoid the cuffed jogger pants.
+Belts and belt loops are required for grades one through five.
+Uniforms will be monitored closely this school year.
 No flair bottom, bell bottom, denim, stretch tight fitting, cargo, or carpenter pants.
 Shorts must be fingertip length or longer and must not fall below the knee.
 Girls may also wear khaki or navy blue skirts, skorts, jumpers, polo shirt dresses, or Capri pants.
-Skirts, skorts, jumpers, and dresses must be no more than four inches above the knee. *Shorts and Capri pants may be worn during the 1st and 4th grading periods only.
+Skirts, skorts, jumpers, and dresses must be no more than four inches above the knee. *Shorts and Capri pants may be only be worn before Thanksgiving Break and after Spring Break.

 SOCKS and SHOES Shoes may be casual or athletic in style.
 Shoes must have an enclosed toe and heel.
 Sandals, boots, shoes with lights, and Crocs are not allowed.
 Socks must be worn at all times.
 Students may wear solid red, white, navy blue, black, or tan/khaki socks.
 Girls may wear solid red, white, navy blue, black, or tan/khaki tights or leggings under their skirts, skorts, jumpers or polo shirt dresses.